3D helical CT Reconstruction with a Memory Efficient Learned Primal-Dual Architecture: Related work

+The main challenge in supervised training of deep learning--based reconstruction methods against real clinical \ac{CT} data is the absence of the ground truth.
+We address this problem by training the method on simulated data and then evaluating it on the real data.
+We make the simulations more accurate than it is typically done by using the real acquisition geometries and noise statistics as in the \ac{LDCT} data set.
+In particular, this means that the method is trained to implicitly handle varying pitch and data signal-to-noise ratio that occur in the clinical setting.
+Secondly, we apply corrections to the real data to address the remaining issues, such as, errors in flux measurement, objects outside the scans field of view and resolution mismatch.
+Finally, we discuss an alternative approach, i.e. using a full dose reference reconstruction as a proxy for the ground truth, in section \cref{sec:discussion}.

-\subsection{Related work}
+\section{Related work}

-First reconstruction methods for helical 3D \ac{CT} were analytic methods that combine back-projection with a convolution against a suitable (reconstruction) filter.
-Since the filter in such a method depends on the acquisition geometry, early approaches relied on approximate recovery that combine rebinning \cite{noo1999single} with an \ac{FDK} type of analytic reconstruction method (see surveys \cite{Bontus:2009aa,Hsieh:2013aa} and \cite[Table~1.2]{Turbell:2001aa}).
-Novel reconstruction filters for \ac{FBP} where introduced in 2003 and these provide theoretically exact recovery from 3D helical \ac{CT} data \cite{Katsevich:2003aa,Katsevich:2006aa}, but for various reasons, analytic methods that most vendors rely on combine re-binning with \ac{FDK}.
+First reconstruction methods for helical 3D \ac{CT} were \emph{analytic methods} that combine back-projection with a convolution using a suitable (reconstruction) filter.
+Since the filter in such a method depends on the acquisition geometry, early approaches relied on approximate recovery that combines re-binning to a simplified geometry, e.g., slice-wise 2D \cite{noo1999single} with 2D-\ac{FBP} or 3D-\ac{FDK} type of analytic reconstruction (see surveys \cite{Bontus:2009aa,Hsieh:2013aa} and \cite[Table~1.2]{Turbell:2001aa}).
+Novel reconstruction filters for \ac{FBP} that provide theoretically exact recovery from helical \ac{CT} data where introduced in 2003 \cite{Katsevich:2003aa,Katsevich:2006aa}.

-The challenge with 3D helical \ac{CT} is somewhat different in iterative model based methods, which since 2015 have become increasingly popular and nowadays are preferred over analytic reconstruction methods in clinical \ac{CT} \cite{Mileto:2019aa}.
-Here the acquisition geometry is explicitly encoded in the forward/back-projection model, so the key challenge is to handle the computational burden.
-Arrays needed to store data and 3D image in helical \ac{CT} are very high-dimensional, so model based iterative reconstruction is a large scale computational problem.
-Difficulties in reducing the computation times have limited the deployment of contemporary model based reconstruction methods, like variational models that can be adapted to handle data with high noise (low-dose data).
+A fundamentally different approach is to define reconstruction as a solution to an optimization problem that involves minimizing data discrepancy and accounts for prior assumptions through additional regularizing components.
+These \emph{iterative model based methods} have become increasingly popular since 2015 and are nowadays preferred over analytic reconstruction methods in clinical \ac{CT} \cite{Mileto:2019aa}.
+Here the acquisition geometry is explicitly encoded in the forward/back-projection model.
+However, arrays needed to store projection and image data in helical \ac{CT} are very large, so the key challenge is to handle the computational burden.
 Currently, most iterative model based methods are stopped long before iterates have converged.
-This early stopping not only improves upon computational feasibility, it also acts as an additional regularization.
-The extensive mathematical theory that offers convergence guarantees and error estimates for many of these model based method \cite{Scherzer:2009aa} is therefore not applicable in this setting.
+The extensive mathematical theory that offers convergence guarantees and error estimates for many of these model based methods \cite{Scherzer:2009aa} is therefore not applicable in this setting.